The challenge rules already imply a research agenda. Public literature and visible challenge work mostly sharpen that agenda rather than replace it.

 Some areas still appear underexplored or at least less settled in the public record:

-- artifact formats that go beyond simple dense low-bit storage
+- artifact formats that go beyond dense low-bit storage while keeping the bookkeeping simple enough to be acceptable

 The most important interaction effects